OdeliaAbbou/TastyTrades/README.md

 The TasteRecipe application is a recipe application that allows users to add recipes and view them.
-Each time a user adds a recipe, it is added to the database.
-Firebase DataBase ,and the recipe photo is stored in Firebase Storage.
+Each time a user adds a recipe, it is added to the Firebase DataBase ,and the recipe photo is stored in Firebase Storage.

 ![image](https://github.com/OdeliaTorjman/TastyTrades/assets/156775579/2f682bcb-a0ee-499f-8593-463d906ff015)